-The vermillion tower on its dark rampart.
-At the end of the path is a stone incense burner.
+The vermilion soul tower sits on a dark rampart or base.
+In front of it and at the end of the path there's a stone incense burner.

-Inside the soul tower, the stele reads: "Tomb of the Respected Emperor Shi Zong."
+Inside the soul tower, a stele reads: "Tomb of the Respected Emperor Shi Zong."
 (Again, this is his temple name.)
 At the top, with the dragons, are the characters for Great Ming.
-These steles were important, containing the spirit of the deceased.
-Like the dozen others, this one has 7 characters, ensuring long life.
+These steles were more than tombstones: they were believed to contain the spirit of the deceased.
+Like the steles in the other soul towers, this one has seven characters, ensuring long life.

 From the spirit tower looking down the imperial way.

-Behind the spirit tower is the forested tumulus, unexcavated and rimmed with this square wall in its imperial vermillion.
+Behind the spirit tower is the forested tumulus, unexcavated and rimmed with this square wall in imperial vermilion.

 A third tomb: Yuling, the burial site of Zhu Qizhen, the Zhengtong Emperor (1436-1449).
 The brick wall is all that's left of the sacrificial hall.
 Ruinous as it looks, on the ground it feels as though it commands an empire.